(Image courtesy of The Getty’s Open Content Program—more info at this link)

 This passage includes a surprisingly direct answer to G.E Hughes’s (1989) question, what are Buridan’s possible horses?
 I examine this, in relation to possible worlds, in an article now forthcoming in Dialectica [link]

-In some of my recent articles, I have been including full translations of the relevant Latin texts as appendices.
+In some recent articles, I’ve been including full translations of the relevant texts, usually as appendices.
 (Many thanks to the editors who have allowed me to do this).
-One is now in press, and includes a translation of Buridan’s discussion of Aristotle’s Categories in relation to the Eucharist [link].
-Another presents a contemporary criticism of Peter Abelard, from his rivals in the school of Alberic of Paris [link].
+Here is a list: